RxLaboratory/Ramses/src-docs/docs/files/tree.md

     - published
         - PROJECTID_A_TRISTAN_MOD.blend # The working file as it was when publishing
         - PROJECTID_A_TRISTAN_MOD.abc # The published export (an *Alembic* file)
+    - preview
+        - PROJECTID_A_TRISTAN_MOD.jpg # A file for previewing the modelling
+        - PROJECTID_A_TRISTAN_MOD.mp4 # A file for previewing the modelling
 ```

+The *ramses_versions* subfolder contains the versionning and history of the work.

+The *published* subfolder contains the published and exported files to be used by other steps.

+The *preview* subfolder contains the files for previewing the current work, like videos or images.
+These files may be used by Ramses to generate thumbnails.
+Ramses is also able to list, preview, and play these files (if their format is standard and supported).

+!!! important
+    The working file and published files do not include the version in their names, and the versionning and history are hidden in a *ramses_versions* subfolder.
+This way, there can be no mistake about what file to open or import.

+!!! note
+    Only Ramses should access the *ramses_versions* subfolder and it should not be needed for the user to manipulate these files.

+!!! tip
+    When backuping a project, only the files in the *published* subfolder may be kept.